ZhenyingZhu/StudyNotes/SystemDesign.md

 Diversity of storage

 - Hadoop can store any format of data, vs. MPP needs the producer to standarize the input
-- data lake/data hub: collecting data in its raw form, and worrying about schema design later, allows the data collection to be speeded up
+- data lake/data hub **[KEY]**: collecting data in its raw form, and worrying about schema design later, allows the data collection to be speeded up
 - the dataset consumer can interpret the data.
 Producer has other priority to deal with

 Diversity of processing models